laurap-dev/gradebook-docs/faq.md

 - Review and accept all permissions
 - Allow pop-ups for sheets.google.com
 - Try in incognito/private mode

+### Authorization errors

+This sometimes happens when you are logged into multiple Google accounts.
+Try the following:

+1. Use Google Chrome (preferred browser)
+2. Log out of all your Google accounts
+3. Clear your browser cache
+4. Log back in only with the email you use GradeBook with
+5. If the issue persists, [uninstall and reinstall GradeBook](https://workspace.google.com/marketplace/app/gradebook/292160741496)

+Reinstalling should fix authorization errors.
+Your GradeBooks and settings will not be affected.

+### Can't import from Google Classroom

+Try [uninstalling GradeBook](https://workspace.google.com/marketplace/app/gradebook/292160741496) and then reinstalling.
+This will prompt you for a new authorization.
+Once installed, you should be able to import from Classroom.

+You will not lose any of your GradeBook data.

 ### Can I use GradeBook on mobile?